-Spinal Decompression Therapy is the non-surgical treatment of common complaints.
+Spinal Decompression Therapy is the highly effective, non-surgical treatment of common complaints including sciatica, slipped discs, lower back pain and neck pain.
 Using a specially adapted traction bench gentle and repetitive pressure is applied to the damaged intervertebral disc or spinal problem that is putting pressure on the spinal nerve causing the pain.
 This gentle movement reduces pain by releasing the restricted joint and aids the healing of the damaged disc.

 Unlike other forms of back care there is no manipulation or twisting involved in this treatment making it suitable for patients that don't respond well to treatment like chiropractic or physiotherapy.
 The treatment benches are set up to precisely target the problem area whilst the patient lies on the bench, generally lying on their back.